Meet the people putting the power of shared purpose and collective wisdom to work.

 Supporting Your Life Plans

-The Buckingham Evidence-Based Planning Committee (EBPC) was established to help advisors support clients’ achievement of life plans through evidence-based planning principles.
+The Buckingham Evidence-Driven Planning Committee (EDPC) was established to help advisors support clients’ achievement of life plans through evidence-driven planning principles.
 Members are a combination of former and current practicing advisors with considerable experience, education and expertise across all elements of life planning.
 Members believe that clients’ highest-quality plans incorporate research of financial laws, demographic studies and behavioral sciences.
 Data gained from research is then used to populate default assumptions within software platforms.

 Benefits for clients: